Group 4 project

-The project should also be in line with aims 7 and 8 of the Gp4 subjects that is:
+The project should also be in line with aims 7 and 8 of the Group 4 subjects:

-Aim 7—“develop and apply the students’ information and communication technology skills in the study of
+Aim 7 - “develop and apply the students’ information and communication technology skills in the study of science”.

-Aim 8—“raise awareness of the moral, ethical, social, economic and environmental implications of using
+Aim 8 - “raise awareness of the moral, ethical, social, economic and environmental implications of using science and technology”.

 This means that when thinking of possible project themes you need to try to make it possible to incorporate some use of ICT and there should be some way of making connections to bigger issues.
 Apart from that, you are fairly free to do what you want as long as it is a group activity related to science or technology.

-When the syllabus changed a couple of years ago the Gp4 project changed too but a lot of schools didn't realise how much freer it had become.
+When the syllabus changed a couple of years ago, the Group 4 project changed too but a lot of schools didn't realise how much freer it had become.
 The old model was that students in different science disciplines would look at a common theme from different angles. for example if the theme was a river the physicist could measure the rate of flow, the biologists the micro-organisms and the chemists the PH (that's what they always do).
-The idea would be that these studies would be in some way connected but it rarely worked that way., the new model stipulates that students should work in mixed groups but they do ot have to do anything to do with their own science discipline, so your physics students do not have to do any physics.
-The group 4 project isn't assessed but students will have to write a reflective statement.
+The idea would be that these studies would be in some way connected but it rarely worked that way.
+The new model stipulates that students should work in mixed groups but they do not have to do anything to do with their own science discipline - your physics students do not have to do any physics!
+The Group 4 project isn't assessed but students will have to write a short reflective statement.